akkayaumit/Dopaminergic-signaling-to-ventral-striatum-neurons-initiates-sniffing-behavior/README.md

 1) Open Notebook in Google Colab:
 Open KNN_DTW_for_Classification.ipynb.
 Run Initial Setup Cells.
-Execute the first four cells to load necessary libraries and the DTW k-NN algorithm from the GitHub repository (https://github.com/markdregan/K-Nearest-Neighbors-with-Dynamic-Time-Warping).
+Execute the first four cells to load necessary libraries and the DTW k-NN algorithm from the GitHub repository.

 2) Dataset Loading:
 Update the dataset path in the cell to point to your specific Google Drive location of "SniffingData.xlsx".